DSEE

-DSEE (Digital Sound Enhancement Engine) is a sound quality improvement technology for lossy compressed music files developed by Sony.
+Digital sound enhancement engine (DSEE) is a sound quality improvement technology, developed by Sony for playing lossy compressed music files.

 Variants

 DSEE

 Introduced in 2006, DSEE is included in Sony's digital Walkman products and freeware SonicStage CP (version 4.2 or higher), x-app, and Music Center for PC.
 In operation, it analyzes irreversibly compressed music files such as MP3, ATRAC3, AAC, and WMA, and performs predictive calculations to compensate for high-frequency sounds lost due to compression, thereby improving sound quality.

 If the playing music on a Walkman has a high sound quality (bit rate), or if the sound quality is too low, the system determines that it cannot be enhanced and DSEE is temporarily disabled to save battery.

 DSEE HX

 DSEE HX appears on high-resolution audio compatible devices, such as the F880 and ZX1 series Walkman players, Xperia smartphones, and version 2.x of Music Center for PC.
 However some products like the HAP-Z1ES hard disk player come with normal DSEE.

 The Walkman A30 and WM1 series that appeared in 2016 have been expanded to a maximum of 192kHz/32bit, and higher-end models such as the WM1 series and ZX series can now select from 5 modes for each song.
 The Walkman A50 series is equipped with artificial intelligence technology that automatically determines the type of music being processed and improves high-frequency correction performance.